Outer ear infection

 How the infection occurs

 If you have swimmer's ear, your natural defenses have been overwhelmed.
-Conditions that can weaken your ear's defenses and promote bacterial growth include:
+The conditions that often play a role in infection include:

-Factors that can increase your risk of swimmer's ear include:
+Factors that can increase the risk of swimmer's ear include:

-- Getting water that has high bacteria levels in your ear
+- Exposure to high bacteria levels in contaminated water

 Swimmer's ear usually isn't serious if treated promptly, but complications can occur.